Frequently Asked Questions

 For fruitier coffees → V60, Kalita, Chemex, Aeropress or Filter Machine

-Sweeter, chocolatey coffees → Espresso or Mocha
+For sweeter, chocolatey coffees → Espresso or Moka

 We always provide specific recommendations on each café's page.